- Our Clients

 If you ask someone how their day was, one of the most common replies you will receive is “It was busy.”
 Everyone is busy; busy with work, with their kids, or just life in general.
 However there are some kinds of busy that actually don’t help you achieve very much at all.
 Being “busy” doesn’t always equate to being productive.
 Emma Gray has identified seven of the bad kinds of busy that we can strive to avoid.
-For the full article you can follow this link however this is a quick summary.

 1. ‘Badge of honour’ Busy